Economic Impact | Key Insights

 Almost twice as many fire-impacted households live in poverty now compared to before the fires.
 This means that more than 20% of fire-impacted households in the survey have incomes below the poverty line.
 About 15% of respondents have fallen into poverty since the wildfires and poverty rates have remained broadly stable in the last six months.
 This suggests that fire-impacted households remain very vulnerable and at risk of long-term poverty.

 Fire-impacted individuals face reduced job stability, with a large share working fewer hours and earning lower incomes, or having lost employment altogether.
 Fire-impacted individuals in the survey cohort are more likely to be unemployed than the overall Maui population.
-There has been no clear trend towards rising employment since August 2024 in the survey cohort.

 The industry mix of employment on Maui is changing.
 Only about 60% of the survey participants who were employed in the tourism industry (accommodation, food and recreation services) before the fires still have jobs in the sector.
 Less than half kept their full-time employment in the tourism industry.